 Figure 30 shows the total airplane drag for the standard and the improved models obtained by adding the effective drag of all the parts, as shown in figures 28 and 29.
-The difference in drag between the standard and the improved models includes only the drag due to excessive cooling-air flow in the standard nacelles plus the difference in drag between the standard and the streamline nacelles with zero cooling air, the drag of the landing gear, and the drag of the windshield.
+The difference in drag between the standard and the improved models includes only the drag due to excessive cooling air flow in the standard nacelles plus the difference in drag between the standard and the stream-line nacelles with zero cooling air, the drag of the land-ing gear, and the drag of the windshield.
 At a Mach number of 0.40, the improved model with fixed transition had 25 percent less drag.
-The increases in drag between $\alpha = 0^{\circ}$ and $\alpha = -2^{\circ}$ occurred as a result of the increase in profile drag of all components due to increase in misalinement with the relative wind.
+The increases in drag between $\alpha = 0^{\circ}$ and $\alpha = -2^{\circ}$ occurred as a result of the increase in misalinement with the relative wind.